MarikoSakuragi/BHA-2022/README.md

 # Week1

 #### What is Life?
 How would you define it, can you actually define it?
+The word "Life" reminds me an aggregation that is continuously moving.
+In my image, Life is related to continuousness, because it renews our bodies by metabolisms, and hand down something to the next generation by reproduction.

+In addition, Life is not single but many: it is both the process and results of various species' work and interactions.
+We can see Life in many scales -- microbiomes, groups of plants, animals, and insects, and ecosystems -- but what is most important is no living things cannot live without other living things.
+We co-exist by making use of each other, for example, eating, hunting, and  parasitizing.

 #### What is BioHacking?
 What does it mean for you?